rishabh022298/ME700_Assignment4Part1/README.md

 # ME700_Assignment4Part1

 Problem related to **thermal expansion with linear elasticity** was implemented.
 The most of the code structure was borrowed from the [hyperelasticity example](https://github.com/Lejeune-Lab-Graduate-Course-Materials/fenicsX/blob/main/hyperelasticity_beam.py).
+The file of interest is named as '*thermal_expansion.py*'

 ## Instructions for running the script